 Like the Ark of the Covenant, people have been searching for Noah’s Ark from antiquity until now.
 Over the centuries, many individuals claimed to have found remnants of the Ark, particularly pieces of wood which became relics in some communities.
 The modern search began in earnest at the end of the 19th century in the new discipline of archaeology.
 Many of these excavations were begun in attempts to prove the historicity of the Bible.
 This is the period that also saw a detailed analysis of the story.
 How could four men (Noah and his sons) build such a large boat?
 The traditional dating of the story places it c.
 4000 BCE.
 Did they have the tools and technology required for such an undertaking?

-Genesis 8:4 says that it landed on the "mountains of Arafat", but even in antiquity, there was no agreement on which one.
+Genesis 8:4 says that it landed on the "mountains of Ararat", but even in antiquity, there was no agreement on which one.
 The modern search focuses on Mt.
-Ararat, located on the border of Turkey and Russia.
+Ararat, located on the border of Turkey and Armenia.
 Various stories of exploration claim that local guides are the ones who know the location of the Ark, but all of this has been hearsay testimony.
 Many expeditions claimed to have found rock masses that appeared large enough for the Ark, now as petrified wood.
-Carbon-dating test results remain contradictory.
-The Turkish government refuses permission to explore the mountain, as the area is at the confluence of Russia (where military drills take place) and Iran.
+Carbon-dating test results remain contradictory, and the Turkish government refuses permission to explore the mountain.

 The story of Noah and his Ark remains popular in modern culture.
 There are hundreds of children’s books and toys (the boat and the animals).
 There is a replica of the Ark in a theme park in northern Kentucky.
 The latest Hollywood version Noah (2014) starred Russell Crowe, with some added Hollywood details.
 In this version, the Watchers are rock people (resembling science fiction Transformers), who help Noah build the Ark as an atonement for their sins.